 But prick and scratch and cut, and cease to nourish flavour in a look.

-The fragrant fungi stand and flourish in the silent, sovereign rook,
+The fragrant fungi stand and flourish near the silent, sovereign rooks,

 A tump whose brink is musty, lush with lust and taste,